Picking a travel blog name seems so simple, but there are many things to consider – find out what it takes to choose a name with longevity!

 Any negative connotations should not be part of your travel blog name.
 This includes anything with budget, cheap, or broke.
 Very few brands will want to work with travel blogs that cater to that audience.
 You can still write about saving money, but you don’t want to advertise it on billboards such as your domain.

 #4.
-Picking a Travel Blog Name for the Long Haul
+Travel Blog Name for the Long Haul

 Travel styles can change, especially when you start making money from your new travel blog!